-NOLIST NOXREF LINECNT=nn
+LOAD NODECK NOLIST NOXREF LINECNT=nn

 where nn is an unsigned decimal integer from 1 to 99.
 Any default option not overridden remains in effect.
-The TEST and LOAD options, because they are not default options, must be explicitly specified.
+The TEST option, because it is not a default option, must be explicitly specified.

 Linkage Editor Options: The following linkage editor options are specified in the cataloged procedure: